|

 In cylinder

-terms the modern interpretation of this term means the
+terms the modern interpretation of 'Direct' means the

 cylinder is heated electrically with no external heat